livrich/data_structure_tutorial/1_stack.md

 ## Some Uses in Software
 ### Undo and History
-One of the most common implimentations of a stack, is the undo feature.
+One of the most common implementations of a stack, is the undo feature.
 If we typed the names of some fruit those names would be added to a stack.
 We could then used undo to pop the last fruit from the stack.

 ![fruit stack](stack_fruit.webp)

-This is possible becasue the stack maintains a history of what was typed.
-Thus, pressing undo garantees that the last element added to the stack will be the one removed.
+This is possible because the stack maintains a history of what was typed.
+Thus, pressing undo guarantees that the last element added to the stack will be the one removed.

-Stacks are useful when we need to maintian history and perform an operation (like undo) backwards.
+Stacks are useful when we need to maintain history and perform an operation (like undo) backwards.

 </br>

 ### Function Calls
-When a funciton is called, the computer needs to know two basic things:
+When a function is called, the computer needs to know two basic things:
 * The function being called
 * What function to return to once finished

-This could quickly get complicated as one funciton calls another function, which calls several other funcitons.
+This could quickly get complicated as one function calls another function, which calls several other functions.
 Thus, the computer uses a stack of functions to know which function to return to once one call finishes.

-The stack also keeps track of where in the previous funciton we were at and the memory we were using.
+The stack also keeps track of where in the previous function we were at and the memory we were using.

 </br>